mhausenblas/zdd-lab/README.md

       }
     ]

 Note that `readinessChecks` result is a global property of the service (not on a task level).
-Note also that it's orthogonal to the `healthChecks`, that is, `dcos marathon app show /zdd/base-ready | jq '.tasks[].healthCheckResults[]'` will return an empty result and also the DC/OS UI will only show the tasks `Running` and now `Healthy`.
+Note also that it's orthogonal to the `healthChecks`, that is, `dcos marathon app show /zdd/base-ready | jq '.tasks[].healthCheckResults[]'` will return an empty result and also the DC/OS UI will only show the tasks `Running` and not `Healthy`.

 Recommendation: use this property only if you really need fine-grained control over the deployment process, for example, in the context of a framework scheduler.